karlclement/github-wc-webhook/README.md

 ```

 ### Deploying to AWS
 Follow the instructions on the [Serverless](https://serverless.com/framework/docs/providers/aws/guide/installation) website to install Node.js, Serverless and setup your AWS credentials.
-Afterwards you can run *serverless deploy* from the project folder in the terminal to deploy the application.
+Afterwards in the terminal from the project folder run *npm install* to get the dependencies and *serverless deploy* to deploy to AWS.
 Make a note of the URLs that are created on API Gateway.

 ### Setting up the webhook
 Go to the repository *settings* tab on Github, select *webhooks* from the left hand panel and then click the *add webhook* button. *Payload URL* should be the */webhook* API Gateway endpoint created in the previous section.
 Copy and paste the follow URL here. *Content type* should be set to *application/json* and secret should be set to the same value as *GITHUB_WEBHOOK_SECRET* in *config.json*.
 We want *just the push event* to trigger the webhook and the *active* checkbox to be ticked.
 The webhook should be now be configured and new pushes to the repository will trigger commit counts.